top of page

 Why Never Paying Yourself Is a Hidden Risk

-We see this often with founders, creatives, consultants, and nonprofit leaders:
+We often see this pattern with founders, creatives, consultants, and nonprofit leaders:

 The result?